 Q: What are the differences between APIP and QTI?

-QTI v2.1 and APIP are the same except that APIP includes support for a range of access features (accommodations or access tools) needed for students with disabilities taking assessments in an electronic setting - see the "Access Features" section in the conformance table above.
+QTI v2.1 and APIP are the same excepting that APIP includes support for a range of "accommodations" or access tools needed for students with disabilities taking assessments in an electronic setting - see the "Access Features" section in the table above.
 APIP is a higher bar to implement because it requires additional features in either an authoring tool (to author items, quizzes, tests) or test delivery platform to implement the accessibility features.
 APIP has been largely driven by RttTA and will be implemented by Assessment Systems.

 If a vendor implements APIP then they are also implementing QTI v2.1.
 An APIP item or test that has accessibility features set to ‘none’ in an actual test or item is using QTI v2.1.
 If a vendor implements QTI v2.1 they are a long way towards getting to APIP, but are not there yet.